scripting/a8c-FeedLand-Support/docs/readme.md

 * This repo is private for now, while we get it together.

-* I don't want it to be private for very long.

-* Be aware that anything you post here will be public.
+* Be aware that anything you post here will be public soon.

 ### Where stuff is

-* The pages are stored in the docs folder here on the A8C-FeedLand-Support repo.
+* The pages are stored in the <a href="https://github.com/scripting/a8c-FeedLand-Support/tree/main/docs">docs folder</a> here.

 * This is the <a href="https://docs.feedland.dev/">docs website</a>, which simply mirrors the docs folder, rendered through a template.
+I would recommend reading it there.
+There's a command in the menu that takes you to the GitHub source for the page you're reading.

 * You can <a href="https://github.com/scripting/a8c-FeedLand-Support/issues">report problems</a> by posting an issue, or post a pull request.

-### Updates
+### Notes

-#### 10/4/2023 by DW

-* The pages have been converted to Markdown from HTML.

 * The docs website is at a temporary URL.
 I'm hosting it, but expect it to eventually be hosted on an Automattic server.
 The server is configured to serve out of the docs folder.